high-haseeb/huzaifa-portfolio/README.md

 # portfolio website using Three.js and firebase as backend

 ---
-*designand evelopment by high-haseeb*
+*designed and developed by high-haseeb*

->>haseebkhalioriginal@gmail.com
+>haseebkhalioriginal@gmail.com

-high-haseeb.github.io
+>high-haseeb.github.io